elastic/kibana/rfcs/text/0011_global_search.md

 - The `space` API is not callable from core or oss, meaning that we would have to 'forge' the url to this space anyway
 - this is really not generic.
 If another plugin was to alter the basepath in another way, we would have needed to add it another property

-So even if the 'parsable absolute url' approach seems fragile, it still felt than this alternative.
+So even if the 'parsable absolute url' approach seems fragile, it still felt better than this alternative.

 ## We could use plain string instead of an enum for `GlobalSearchResult.type`